vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

    * A minimum of 6 GB of RAM and a 2-core CPU.
    * System time is synchronized with a Network Time Protocol (NTP) server.
    * Docker and containerd binaries are installed.
 For instructions on how to install Docker, see [Docker documentation](https://docs.docker.com/engine/install/centos/).
-   * Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network, `tkg_mgmt_pg`.
+   * Ensure that the bootstrap VM is connected to Tanzu Kubernetes Grid management network, `sfo01-w01-vds01-tkgmanagement`.

 To install Tanzu CLI, Tanzu Plugins, and Kubectl utility on the bootstrap machine, follow the instructions below: